 Nearest tube: Lancaster Gate & Queensway/Bayswater

-A stunning elegant green area, the formal avenues, and beautifully planted flowerbeds conceal a plethora of hidden gems.
+A stunning elegant green area, the formal avenues, and beautifully planted flowerbeds conceal many hidden gems.
 View waterbirds on the pond or follow the Long Water and Serpentine Rivers through the park.
 At the end of the Long River is the pretty Italian Water Garden, with fountains, ponds, and statues.

 Nearest tube: Regent's Park/Great Portland Street

 Named after Prince Regent, this stunning park covers 410 acres and boasts panoramic views of the city.
 It is home to Queen Mary's Gardens displaying over 12,000 lush roses in 4,000 varieties.
-Take a long walk in the sunshine and admire the nature and soak up the tranquil vibes.
-For a much-needed alone time, St John's Lodge is a wonderful 'secret' garden to spend an afternoon in.
+Take a long walk in the sunshine, admire nature, and soak up the tranquil vibes.
+For a much-needed alone time, St John's Lodge is a beautiful 'secret' garden to spend an afternoon in.